 A short quiz: why is prediction generally impossible?

-That’s right: prediction is generally undecidable, as Joe correctly observed, and hence impossible, but he did not explain what or why.
-It is because otherwise the halting problem would be solvable, leading to a self-referential contradiction.
+That’s right: prediction is generally undecidable, and hence impossible, because otherwise the halting problem would be solvable, leading to a self-referential contradiction.

 The halting problem sounds dangerously simple: given any computer program and its input, could another computer program decide whether it would ever stop computing?
 If you have ever waited for that spinning-beach-ball-of-death on the Mac to, well, stop spinning, you know exactly what I’m talking about.